rwhitby/glasgow-addons/hardware/usb-pd-addon/README.md

   - These must go down to 1.2V and up to 3.3V
   - The D+/D- and SBU1/SBU2 pairs may both be at 1.8V to 3.3V (same voltage for both)
   - Either or both D+/D- and SBU1/SBU2 pairs may be at 1.2V
-  - Selection of 1.2V or (1.8V to 3.3V) is done by jumpers
+  - Selection of 1.2V or (1.8V to 3.3V) is under software control

-- Negotation of PD contract will need to be done in gateware
+- Negotation of PD contract may need to be done in gateware
-  - The timing is too constrained to do this on the python host side
+  - The timing may be too constrained to do this on the python host side

-- Level shifter voltage selection must be a physical means
-  - We don't want programming errors blowing up expensive 1.2V CPUs
-  - Use jumpers, and all jumpers out is isolated

 - Putting a Luna USB stack in the FPGA is out of scope
   - But we should make it easy to connect a Luna board externally for this